Graduate Adviser for Community & Regional Planning

 Bjørn teaches Geographic Information Systems, environmental and social justice, public space theory, and seminars and studio courses focusing on international planning and development.
-Through his partnership with the environmental justice organization PODER and other local groups, Bjørn offers critical service learning courses where students investigate issues of social and environmental justice in partnership with community members.
+Through his partnership with PODER, GAVA, and other local groups, Bjørn offers critical service learning courses where students investigate issues of social and environmental justice in partnership with community members.
 He also teaches studio courses in Santo Domingo, Dominican Republic, where students work closely with community leaders, activist organizations and public officials in Santo Domingo, Dominican Republic, to address environmental and social vulnerability in the informal settlement of Los Platanitos.
 In spring 2008, students conducted a risk and vulnerability assessment; in spring 2010, a second group of students built on this study and developed a participatory solid waste management plan; in spring 2012, students built on this work to initiate a vermicomposting feasibility study with an EPA P3 Award from the U.S. Environmental Protection Agency; and in 2014 students conducted an outcome assessment of the composting project and an ethnobotanical study to consider the role of composting for food security and green space development in Los Platanitos.
 Further projects were conducted in 2016, 2017 and 2018 and can be seen here.

 Bjørn is an associated faculty member in the Department of Geography and the Institute of Latin American Studies (LLILAS), University of Texas.